OpenMPT/openmpt/installer/packageTemplate/readme.txt

 Uninstallation
 --------------

 An uninstaller is provided.
-It will also uninstall custom settings and tunings, so if you want to keep those, back them up first.
-Use "open_settings_folder.bat" to find them.
+It won't delete your personal settings, so you have to delete them yourself, if you don't want to keep them.
+You can use "open_settings_folder.bat" to find them (or just go to %appdata%\OpenMPT).

 Making OpenMPT portable
 -----------------------

 By default, OpenMPT stores its settings in %appdata%\OpenMPT.
-To avoid this, create a file called "mptrack.ini" in the same directory as mptrack.exe (if it does not exist yet) and add the following lines to this file:
+To avoid this, create a file called "mptrack.ini" in the same (!) directory as mptrack.exe (if it does not exist yet) and add the following lines to this file:
 [Paths]
 UseAppDataDirectory=0